a-ws-m/unlockNN/paper/paper.md

 suggested by them, including sharpness and calibration error.

 `UnlockGNN` was designed for use with `Keras` [@chollet2015keras] implementations of graph neural networks.
+Its front end is implemented in the `ProbGNN` class, which provides an API that allows a GNN and an uncertainty quantifier to be bundled together in a single interface.
+This minimises the amount of data handling an end user needs to perform.
-Expanded functionality is provided for `MEGNet` [@chen_graph_2019], a high performing, modular architecture for graph network-based modelling of materials.
+An implementation of the `ProbGNN` is included for `MEGNet` [@chen_graph_2019], a high performing, modular architecture for graph network-based modelling of materials.

 ## Acknowledgements

 This project was proposed by [Keith Butler](https://github.com/keeeto) and has benefitted hugely from his support, as well as the support of [Aron Walsh](https://wmd-group.github.io/) and [Kazuki Morita](https://github.com/KazMorita).
-This project was supported by the Royal Society.
+Thanks also to the Royal Society for funding the project and the Science and Technology Facilities Council for providing access to their computing cluster, which was used extensively for testing during development.

 ## References